GediminasMasaitis/moonfish/README.md

 - no quiescence search
 - no iterative deepening
 - no transposition table
+- no good move ordering heuristic
 - no support for `go infinite` or `go mate`
+- no move name or FEN validation (may lead to potential exploits)
+- the bot will ignore time control information

 building
 ---